-The primary outcome of interest is writing attainment and the secondary outcome of interest is self-efficacy in writing.
+The primary outcome of interest is writing attainment and the secondary outcome of interest is writing self-efficacy.
 The "ideation" sub-measure of the same writing self-efficacy measure will be an additional secondary outcome measure.
+These are discussed in turn below.